 Just take a minute to stare at the Delectable Golden Salty Ham & Cheesy Goodness in the picture above.
 YEP, they are as good as they look, if not better!
 I have been coming up with delicious food ideas around here for the last couple days, mostly because it is too cold to venture outside.
 Hubby looks forward to me coming up with something stellar to eat for the super bowl each year.
 This year I am pretty sure I hit it out of the park!
 THESE ROCK!

 These Ham & Cheese Pretzel Bites take a little more work than I typically like to put into a recipe, but they are so worth it.
 Next time I am going to make more than one batch and pop one batch in the freezer for a rainy day.
-If ham and cheese aren’t your thing you could fill these with just about anything; turkey, beef steak, even just veggies and cheese.
+If ham and cheese aren’t your things, you could fill these with just about anything; turkey, beef steak, even just veggies, and cheese.

 Ham & Cheese Pretzel Bites